 Although the distribution of the outstanding shares of Highlands common stock will be in the form of a taxable distribution to InvenTrust stockholders, InvenTrust does not anticipate recognizing taxable gain as a result of the distribution.
 As a result, so long as you own your InvenTrust common stock for the entire year in which the distribution occurs, InvenTrust anticipates that the spin-off and distribution of Highlands common stock will not increase the amount of dividend income you would have recognized if the distribution had not occurred.
-For a more detailed discussion of the tax consequences of the distribution, please refer to the section titled "Our Separation From InvenTrust-Certain Material U.S. Federal Income Tax Consequences" of the Information Statement.
+For a more detailed discussion of the tax consequences of the distribution, please refer to the section titled "Our Separation From InvenTrust-Certain Material U.S. Federal Income Tax Consequences of the Separation" and "Material U.S. Federal Income Tax Consequences" of the Information Statement.